-Component Details / Sources Site Description Description of the project, site and study area including a description of proposed land use and water use for the site.
-Location map including: o topography aquifer boundaries where mapped locations of current and proposed wells (production and monitoring) on the site and adjacent properties location of existing licensed water users (groundwater and surface water) within at least 300 m radius of the property. locations of watercourses and sensitive environmental features surrounding land uses Local Hydrogeology Description of local geology - bedrock and/or surficial (GSC /NRCAN).
+Component Details / Sources Site Description Description of the project, site and study area including a description of proposed land use and Site Description water use for the site.
+Location map including: o topography · o locations of current and proposed wells (production and monitoring) on the site and adjacent properties o location of existing licensed water users (groundwater and surface water) within at least 300 m radius of the property. locations of watercourses and sensitive environmental features o surrounding land uses Local Hydrogeology Description of local geology - bedrock and/or surficial (GSC /NRCAN).
 Summary of data on neighbouring wells diverting groundwater (GWELLS or iMapBC).
 Description of the aquifer including storativity, transmissivity, hydraulic conductivity (Provincial aquifer classification database, well records, ECOCAT, RDN Water Budget Study, other local reports).
 Description of local groundwater regime and its seasonal variations (e.g. measured water level fluctuations from existing observation wells or other monitored wells nearby, if applicable.)
 Hydrogeological maps and cross sections illustrating groundwater flow and surface water interaction, if available.
-Hydrologic Setting Description of the local area's climate and a summary of relevant available climate data.
-Hydrologic Setting Description of nearby lakes, streams, springs, wetlands in the area.
+Hydrologic Setting Description of the local area's climate and a summary of relevant available climate data. , , Description of nearby lakes, streams, springs, wetlands in the area.
 Description of surface water flux (i.e. streamflow data, lake level data) in correlation to precipitation data and groundwater level fluctuations.
 Hydraulic Description of known or potential hydraulic connections to surface water bodies and under what Connectivity conditions might pumping be likely to impact the quantity of water in those surface water bodies.
 Assessment of For multi-family, commercial, institutional or industrial: provide demand estimates (flow Adequacy of Supply requirements) for the proposed use.
-Adequacy of Supply Confirmation that a minimum year-round potable water supply of 3.5 m 3 (3,500 litres) per day [Only applies to can be provided for each new parcel (A) or the proposed use (B). [enity applies to Rezoning] Use publically available data and/or referenced literature values to support estimates.
-Kezoningj □ If deemed necessary by Professional, considering aquifer stress level and characteristics, provide Discretionary: pumping test results and interpretation.
-Must follow BC Pumping Test Guidelines and BC Water Sustainability Act and Regulations for time of year, duration, methodology etc. Assessment of Describe known water quality concerns in the regional and local area.
-Quality of Supply □ Include well water test results if applicable; compare to Canadian Drinking Water Guidelines.
+Aucquacy of Supply П Confirmation that a minimum year-round potable water supply of 3.5 m 3 (3,500 litres) per day [Only applies to can be provided for each new parcel (A) or the proposed use (B).
+Rezoning] Use publically available data and/or referenced literature values to support estimates.
+If deemed necessary by Professional, considering aquifer stress level and characteristics, provide Discretionary Discretionary: pumping test results and interpretation.
+Must follow BC Pumping Test Guidelines and BC Water A Sustainability Act and Regulations for time of year, duration, methodology etc. Assessment of Describe known water quality concerns in the regional and local area.
+Quality of Supply Include well water test results if applicable; confirm the water quality meets the Canadian Drinking Water Guidelines.
 Recommendations for water treatment if applicable.
 Assessment of Confirm that the proposed well(s) and associated pumping will not adversely impact Potential Impacts groundwater resources, existing groundwater users and hydraulically connected streams.
 Use aquifer parameters obtained from pumping tests conducted on site or in the immediate area or from other referenced information, if available.
+Address the risk of sea water intrusion, if applicable.

 Conclusions and Provide recommendations; monitoring and/or management approaches to mitigate aquifer Recommendations impacts.
-Consider innovative options- i.e. rainwater harvesting, stormwater infiltration, efficient landscaping etc.
+Consider innovative options-i.e. rainwater harvesting, stormwater infiltration, efficient landscaping etc.